brandur/org/fragments/heavy-complexity.md

 be resolved.
 The generation of popular dynamic languages like Ruby, JavaScript, and Python thought that they were solving the mistakes of their predecessors by being largely "batteries included", but they didn't go far enough.
-They also got their interfaces wrong, best demonstrated by the HTTP libraries of both Python and Ruby.
+They also got their interfaces wrong; best demonstrated by the HTTP libraries of both Python and Ruby.

 Finding that perfect balance between functionality and simplicity is incredibly